Skip to main content

 Smithsonian Folkways Celebrates Ella Jenkins’ Centennial This Year

-Smithsonian Folkways is thrilled to announce the LP reissue, for the first time in decades, of two classics by Ella Jenkins: You’ll Sing a Song and I’ll Sing a Song (1966) and A Long Time to Freedom (1969).
-These albums are being reissued to celebrate Ella's 100th birthday this summer.
+Smithsonian Folkways is thrilled to announce the LP reissue, for the first time in decades, of two classics by Ella Jenkins: You’ll Sing a Song and I’ll Sing a Song (1966) and A Long Time (1969).
+These albums are being reissued to celebrate Ella's 100th birthday this summer (on August 6th).
 Our “Summer of Ella” also includes new music inspired by Ella Jenkins’ vibrant life, the digital release of all of her Smithsonian Folkways albums on our Bandcamp, and the release of unseen archival photos and footage.

 Ella Jenkins is a widely-respected innovator in the world of educational children’s music, and stands today as one of the most iconic folk musicians of the 20th century.
 Across her 40-album discography, which includes African American heritage songs, Jewish songs, and union songs for children, she also devoted herself to championing multiculturalism and fostering a spirit of understanding and inclusivity through music.
 Ella earned a GRAMMY Lifetime Achievement Award in 2004, and through her music and appearances on programs such as Sesame Street, Barney and Friends, and Mister Rogers’ Neighborhood, has taught, inspired, and touched generations of children.